patricklafrance/mf-enhanced-poc/Zack.md

 I went through this with Yokota on the MF Discord channel: https://discord.com/channels/1055442562959290389/1230213882061262909/1230243060848398539

-The main reasons we went with "dynamic remote containers" with MF 1.0 was to gracefully support offline remotes.
+The main reason we went with "dynamic remote containers" with MF 1.0 was to gracefully support offline remotes.
 Now with MF 1.5, we can go back to `ModuleFederationPlugin` and use the `errorLoadRemote` hook to gracefully handle offline remote.
 However, there is still an issue...
 When at least one remote is offline, it seems like `ModuleFederationPlugin` takes longer to resolve the shared dependencies and my users are stuck with a blank screen for 4-5 seconds.
 Is there a way to circumvent this issue?